 I was defeated.
 If I got a third warning I knew I wouldn’t be let off so easily, so I backed away.
 The policeman’s eyes followed me until I was outside the front gate.
 Although I left the grounds of the asylum, I wanted to keep trying to find a way in.

 I drove back onto the road and around the perimeter of the 450-hectare site of woods encircling the asylum looking for a back entrance.
 Strangely, the fence enclosing the woods is covered in No Trespassing signs, but I later realised it’s because there’s still thousands of bodies buried in the grounds.

 In fact, the history of this asylum is dark and twisted.
 Many people who spent time in the asylum have recounted memories of abuse, torture, rape and death.
-Read a Wolston Park Hospital survivor’s story here, which was published in the Queensland Times last year.
+Check out a Wolston Park Hospital survivor’s story which was published in the Queensland Times.

 After I left the asylum and finally accepted that I wouldn’t find a way in that day, I drove to the next abandoned building on my list and luckily got into the Broadway Hotel.

 Not everytime is successful and some days you have to accept defeat or face the risk of getting arrested or fined.
 But it’s all part of the fun!
 Here are more reasons why I love exploring and taking photos of abandoned buildings.

 Here are some photos from back in the day.